THE KCC STORY

 In August an Operations and Management Committee was formed as an arm of the KSCC Board to formulate plans for building usage and volunteer activities.
 Members were: Jeff Schons, Chair; Diana Sears, Co-Chair; and Judy Burns, John Gomena, Helen Porter, Janet Trueblood, Public Health Dept; and Gwynn Ferber, CTIC.

-Intensive fund raising to meet the gap of $120,000 between building costs and the grant began immediately.
-The South Tillamook County Library Club offered help in fund raising.
+Intensive fundraising to meet the gap of $120,000 between building costs and the grant began immediately.
+The South Tillamook County Library Club offered help in fundraising.
 From May to October volunteer efforts raised $3500.
 Darlene Barrett chaired a huge rummage sale at the end of August held at the recently closed Hungry Harbor Restaurant which netted $2863.
 A quilt raffle in November raised $356.
-Donations of $2000 supplemented the fund raisers.
+Donations of $2000 supplemented the fundraisers.
 Volunteers were already meeting one day a week spurred on by Willie Wenner’s suggestion to recycle greeting cards.
-These cards and handcrafts were sold from a table at the Christmas Bazaar held at the Central Building.
+These cards and handicrafts were sold from a table at the Christmas Bazaar held at the Central Building.
 As the time approached to open the center, Erma Lafreniere agreed to be Volunteer Coordinator.

 The Chamber sold the Sid Fisher Hall splitting the proceeds between the new South County Library and Kiawanda Senior Community Center which added another $20,000 to the Center’s coffers.
 The income from the sale of the three lots at Nestucca Ridge was designated to pay architectural fees and salary for the contractor liaison.
 Doug Kellow was appointed Project Manager.